 - Rest breaks – Several times a day, Workrave reminds you to take a break away from your computer.
 A rest break typically lasts about 10 minutes every 45 minutes, but the duration and frequency is configurable.
 During a rest break you can walk around, stretch, and relax.

 - Daily Limit – Workrave keeps track of the amount of time you use your computer.
 When you have reached the configured daily computer usage limit, you are prompted to stop using the computer for the day.

 - Statistics – Workrave collects a number of statistics on your computer usage.
 Per day, you can see the number of breaks you took, but also the number of breaks you ignored and postponed.
 The amount of time you use your computer on daily, weekly and monthly basis is also available.

 EyeLeo is a handy PC application that reminds you to take a break for your eyes.
 Everyone who spends more than an hour per day looking at a display.
 Office workers will find the program particularly helpful.
 When you work at a computer, it is easy to forget about time.
 This leads to eye strain and other physical problems.
 EyeLeo guarantees you won’t forget to take a break.

 Eye strain or asthenopia is a real problem for those who spend much time at a computer.
 It is caused by decreased blinking while working long hours focusing on computer screens.
-EyeLeo reminds to take breaks regularly, shows you simple eye excercises and prevents you from using the computer at break times.
+EyeLeo reminds you to take breaks regularly, shows you simple eye exercises and prevents you from using the computer at break times.
 Following EyeLeo’s regulations will result in less physical fatigue.